HUGH ASHER STUBBINS JR. (1912-2006)

 1952 - The Albert and Miriam Goldman House, 87 Pleasant Street, Lexington MA.
 Sold in 2006 to Isaac Silvera.

 1952 - The Arthur Baggs House,149 Old County Road, Lincoln MA.
 In the 1990s, the original Baggs land was subdivided and the house was too close to the new property line.
-It was assumed the house would be destroyed, but it sold to Michael and Shelley Peyette McGarry who saved the house by moving it about 100 feet.
+It was assumed the house would be destroyed, but it sold to Michael and Shelley Peyette McGarry who moved it about 100 feet.

 1953-1954 - The Episcopal Theological School Faculty Houses, Cambridge MA.
 Featured in Progressive Architecture, October 1955.
 Built by the Custance Brothers.
 Photos by Gottscho-Schleisner, Inc

 1955 - The Better Homes and Gardens Idea Home of the Year.
 Model single-family home built in 100 locations across the United States.
-Above photo of home located at20 Paxton Hollow Road, Media PA.
-Other examples located at 2201 Great Rock Road, Vestavia Hills AL and 2500 South Carter Place, Sioux Falls SD.
+Above photo of home located at 5821 Murray Hill Road, Charlotte;20 Paxton Hollow Road, Media PA; 2201 Great Rock Road, Vestavia Hills AL; 2500 South Carter Place, Sioux Falls SD.

 1955 - The Henry D. and Peggy B. Sharpe, Jr. House, 30 Pojac Point Road, North Kingstown RI.